danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-If we run the test app again, you'll see that the text is now updated when we type in the rich text editor.
-This is because our coordinator listens for changes in the text field and updates the text binding for us.
+If we run the app again, you'll see that the text is now updated when we type in the editor.
+This is because the coordinator listens to the text field and updates the text binding for us.

-However, tapping the button to change the text still doesn't update the rich text editor.
-This is something we have to leave for later, since updating the editor is quite tricky, if we want things like the text position to behave correctly whenever the text changes.

-Instead, let's look at how to change text style and let us toggle bold, italic and underline for the current position or selection in our rich text editor.
+Let's now look at how to change text style and let us toggle bold, italic and underline for the current position or selection in our rich text editor.

 ## Working with text styles

-To support text styling, we have to find a way to get and set if the text is bold, italic, underlined etc. This isn't as straightforward as you may think.
-Bold and italic are symbolic font traits, while underline is a text attribute, which means that we have to handle styles in different ways.
-UIKit and AppKit then adds even more differences to the mix, which complicates things further.
+To support text styles, we have to find a way to get & set bold, italic, underlined, etc. This isn't as straightforward as it seems.
+Bold & italic are symbolic font traits, while underline is a text attribute.
+This means that we have to handle different styles in different ways.

+UIKit & AppKit adds even more differences to the mix, which complicates things further.

-To get attribute information for the attributed string, we can use `attributes(at:effectiveRange:)`.
-However, ranges and strings are a dangerous combo, since invalid ranges will cause the code to crash.
+We can use `attributes(at:effectiveRange:)` to get text attributes from an attributed string.
+However, ranges are dangerous, since using invalid ranges will cause the code to crash.

-Therefore, let's add a `safeRange` function to `NSAtrributedString`, to shield us from invalid ranges:
+Therefore, let's add a `safeRange` to `NSAtrributedString`, to shield us from invalid ranges:

 ```swift
 public extension NSAttributedString {